 Newcastle is a unique and beautiful city, which has a wide choice of fabulous restaurants & bars where you can spend time with your close friends, families and colleagues.
 The Privacy makes your event more special!

-So, Poptop presents you the Top 20 Bars & Restaurants In Newcastle upon Tyne For A Private Hire!
+So, Poptop presents you the Top Venues In Newcastle upon Tyne For A Private Dining!

 Under the beautiful glass dome of this upstairs bar in central Newcastle, you’ll find the botanists – cocktail craftsman creating colourful concoctions under the branches of a huge tree.